mac-comp240/hw1_unique-chars/README.md

 This function should do the following:

 - Take any length of input string (variable inputStr), provided as an array of chars.
-The characters in the array could be 'non printing', which are aded to a string using an 'escape' character sequence (you will need to lookup and investigate this- there is one reference at the bottom of this page).
+The characters in the array could be 'non printing', which are added to a string using an 'escape' character sequence (you will need to lookup and investigate this- there is one reference at the bottom of this page).
 - Fail and exit the program if a non-printing character, including DEL (ascii